mcwayweb/laravel-content-versioning/README.md

 # laravel-content-versioning
-A Laravel package to manage content revisions
+A Laravel package to manage content versioning